 That gut flora is made up of good bacteria, bad bacteria, and yeast.
 When everything is in balance, the good bacteria keep the bad guys in check and the yeast under control for optimal digestive health and immunity.

 So if gut flora matters so much when it comes to immunity, probiotics should be at the top of your list.
-Probiotics are the good bacteria that live in your digestive tract, and a few other places.
-When you supplement with them they help support the good guys, and promote healthy balanced gut flora, and overall intestinal health.
+Probiotics are the good bacteria that live in your digestive tract and a few other places.
+When you supplement with them they help support the good guys and promote a healthily balanced gut flora, and overall intestinal health.

 Travelling across time zones leaves you feeling seriously upside down when it comes to day and night.
 The goal is to avoid sleeping away the day and stirring all hours of the night so you can actually get out and enjoy your trip.